Altermagnetic Spin Precession and Spin Transistor

 where $B$ denotes the inverse effective mass of the electron, $\alpha_{A}$ characterizes the altermagnetic spin-splitting, $\sigma_{z}$ (and later $\sigma_{x,y}$) are the Pauli matrices representing electron spin, and $\mu$ is the chemical potential.

-Similar to the spin-orbit coupling effect, the altermagnetic spin splitting can be viewed as a momentum-resolved Zeeman field, leading to distinctive spin precession and, consequently, characteristic spin patterns in real space.
+The altermagnetic spin splitting can be viewed as a momentum-resolved Zeeman field, leading to distinctive spin precession and, consequently, characteristic spin patterns in real space.
 To illustrate this, we first consider the local injection of electrons at the origin without loss of generality.
 The propagator from the origin to $\bm{r}$ takes the form~\cite{SM}

 where the subscripts $\sigma,\sigma'=\uparrow,\downarrow$ label the spin components and $K_0(\cdot )$ is the zeroth-order modified Bessel function of the second kind.
 The Kronecker delta $\delta_{\sigma, \sigma'}$ indicates the absence of spin flipping during electron propagation, a consequence of the collinear spin splitting in altermagnets.
 For a given energy $\omega$, the wavevector is spin-dependent and can be parameterized as $\bm{k}_{\sigma}(\omega,\theta) = k_{x,\sigma}(1,f_{\sigma})$ where $k_{x,\sigma}(\theta) = \sqrt{ (\omega+\mu)/[B(1+f_{\sigma}^2)/2 +\sigma \alpha_{A}f_{\sigma}]}$ and $f_{\sigma}(\theta)= -f_{-\sigma}(-\theta) = (B\tan\theta - \sigma \alpha_{A})/(B - \sigma\alpha_{A} \tan\theta)$, and the propagation angle is defined by $\tan\theta =y/x$~\cite{SM}.
 Here, the parameter $\sigma$ in the expressions (as opposed to the subscripts) takes values $\sigma = \pm 1$, corresponding to spin-up $(\uparrow)$ and spin-down $(\downarrow)$ states, respectively.
 The $d_{xy}$-symmetry of the altermagnetic Fermi surface is reflected by the relation $M_x\bm{k}_\sigma(\omega,\theta)M_x^{-1}=\bm{k}_{-\sigma}(\omega,-\theta)$, where $M_x$ denotes mirror reflection about the $x$-axis.
 For a given displacement $\bm{r}$, the propagator is dominated by $\bm{k}_{\sigma}$ state whose group velocity $\bm{v}(\bm{k}_{\sigma})=\nabla _{\bm{k}_\sigma}\omega(\bm{k}_\sigma)$ is aligned with $\bm{r}$.